smchase01/REEU_intern24/README.md

 1.3 [Introduction to R: part 1](https://github.com/ricardoi/REEU_intern23/blob/main/practice/Introduction_to_R_part1.R) \
 1.4 [Introduction to R: pat 2](https://github.com/ricardoi/REEU_intern23/blob/main/practice/Introduction_to_R_part2.R) \
 1.5 Summary of `Linux` and `R`
+2. Read Quality Control
+   2.1 Check the quality of the reads by using `fastqc` 2.2 Determine what are the best practices for quality of reads 2.3 Report the quality of the reads

 ### Week 2 [10-14]:
 2. Introduction to Microbiomes \
 2.1 What is a microbiome and how to study a microbiome \